Getting Collision Repair?

 Contact us, and we can make this worry go away.

-Getting a second opinion is easy and free.
+Getting a second opinion is easy !

 What's the worst that could happen?

 The unsafe repair that almost killed two people.

 The John Eagle case: This Texas couple nearly died in a car that was proven to have been repaired unsafely at a dealership body shop.
 Improper welds to the roof caused the car to deform, TRAPPING THEM INSIDE as they nearly burned to death.